Buddy Facts

 Singapore

-Total performances to 2018: 21,288
+Total performances to 2024: 22,124

 FACT NOT FICTION

-• Since opening at the Theatre Royal, Plymouth, in August 1989, Buddy has played 556 weeks (4,450 performances) on tour in the U.K., and 728 weeks (5822 performances) in London’s West End – for a total of 10,272 U.K. performances!
+• Since opening at the Theatre Royal, Plymouth, in August 1989, Buddy – The Buddy Holly Story has played 614 weeks (4,900 performances) on tour in the UK, and 728 weeks (5,822 performances) in London’s West End – for a total of 10,722 UK performances!

-• In total our Buddy Hollys have sung 17 songs 264,346 times
+• In total our Buddy Holly’s have sung 20 songs 271,666 times!

-• Since Buddy first began there have been 27 actors playing the title role of Buddy in the West End, on tour and on Broadway: Paul Hipp, Billy Geraghty, Joe Warren Davis, Ken Triwush, Steve Gray, Chip Esten, Joe Lutton, Alex Bourne, Martin Fisher, Angus MacGregor, John Sheridon, Craig Urbani, Kevin Pallister, Robert Burke Warren, Klaus White, Van Zeiler, Reuven Gershon, Edward Handoll, Elliot Harper, Dean Elliott, Matthew Wycliffe, Glen Joseph, Oliver Seymour Marsh, Roger Rowley, Alex Fobbester, Christopher Weeks, and AJ Jenks
+• Since Buddy first began there have been 27 actors playing the title role of Buddy in the West End, on tour in the UK and on Broadway: Paul Hipp, Billy Geraghty, Joe Warren Davis, Ken Triwush, Steve Gray, Chip Esten, Joe Lutton, Alex Bourne, Martin Fisher, Angus MacGregor, John Sheridon, Craig Urbani, Kevin Pallister, Robert Burke Warren, Klaus White, Van Zeiler, Reuven Gershon, Edward Handoll, Elliot Harper, Dean Elliott, Matthew Wycliffe, Glen Joseph, Oliver Seymour Marsh, Roger Rowley, Alex Fobbester, Christopher Weeks, and AJ Jenks

-• Throughout the world 12 couples have met and married while working in the company and there have been 26 Buddy babies!
+• Throughout the world 14 couples have met and married while working in the company and there have been 28 Buddy babies!

 DID YOU KNOW?

-Buddy Holly’s first instrument was the piano.
+Buddy Holly’s first instrument was the piano

-Hank Williams was Buddy Holly’s earliest musical influence.
+Hank Williams was Buddy Holly’s earliest musical influence

 The oldest known recording of Buddy is from about 1949, singing ‘My Two Timin’ Woman’ at around the age of 13, before his voice broke!

-Buddy and his best friend Bob Montgomery opened for Elvis Presley in February 1955, at the Fair Park Coliseum in Lubbock, Buddy borrowing Presley’s guitar for the show.
+Buddy and his best friend Bob Montgomery opened for Elvis Presley in February 1955, at the Fair Park Coliseum in Lubbock, Buddy borrowing Presley’s guitar for the show

-The original Crickets were Buddy Holly (lead guitar and vocals), Jerry Allison (drums), Niki Sullivan (rhythm guitar), and Joe Mauldin (bass) – their first hit was ‘That’ll Be The Day’.
+The original Crickets were Buddy Holly (lead guitar and vocals), Jerry Allison (drums), Niki Sullivan (rhythm guitar), and Joe Mauldin (bass) – their first hit was ‘That’ll Be The Day’

 Buddy and the Crickets wrote most of their own material, which was unique at the time.
-Before Buddy, pop music performance and song-writing were mostly separate endeavours, where composers wrote songs and performers recorded and played them in concert.
+Before Buddy, pop music performance and song-writing were mostly separate endeavours, where composers wrote songs and performers recorded and played them in concert

-Buddy and the Crickets played on Ed Sullivan’s popular variety show twice, but refused to appear a third time due to a previous disagreement with Sullivan about what they could play.
+Buddy and the Crickets played on Ed Sullivan’s popular variety show twice, but refused to appear a third time due to a previous disagreement with Sullivan about what they could play

-Legendary country superstar Waylon Jennings had his first record produced by Buddy Holly.
+Legendary country superstar Waylon Jennings had his first record produced by Buddy Holly

 According to the song credits on ‘Not Fade Away’ and ‘Baby I Don’t Care’ Jerry Allison’s instrument was the ‘cardboard box’!
 On ‘Everyday’ he is credited with ‘knee slapping’!

-One of Buddy’s most famous hits, ‘Peggy Sue’, was originally called ‘Cindy Lou’, but he changed it at the request of Jerry Allison, who wanted the song to be named after his girlfriend.
+One of Buddy’s most famous hits, ‘Peggy Sue’, was originally called ‘Cindy Lou’, but he changed it at the request of Jerry Allison, who wanted the song to be named after his girlfriend

 The Quarrymen (later to become The Beatles) covered ‘That'll Be The Day’ in their first recording.
-John Lennon, Paul McCartney, George Harrison, and Stuart Sutcliffe (the Beatles’ original bass guitarist) were all huge Buddy Holly fans, and came up with the name The Beatles in homage to Buddy’s band the Crickets.
+John Lennon, Paul McCartney, George Harrison, and Stuart Sutcliffe (the Beatles’ original bass guitarist) were all huge Buddy Holly fans, and came up with the name The Beatles in homage to Buddy’s band the Crickets

-Buddy’s ‘Not Fade Away’ was covered by the Rolling Stones in 1964, and became the band’s first top 10 hit in Britain, reaching number three.
+Buddy’s ‘Not Fade Away’ was covered by the Rolling Stones in 1964, and became the band’s first top 10 hit in Britain, reaching number three

-Two major films have been made about Buddy Holly; Gary Busey received an Oscar nomination for his portrayal of Buddy in The Buddy Holly Story in 1979, then in 1987 lifelong fan Paul McCartney narrated The Real Buddy Holly Story documentary.
+Two major films have been made about Buddy Holly; Gary Busey received an Oscar nomination for his portrayal of Buddy in The Buddy Holly Story in 1979, then in 1987 lifelong fan Paul McCartney narrated The Real Buddy Holly Story documentary

-On 1st July 1976 Paul McCartney purchased the rights to Buddy Holly’s entire song catalogue.
+On 1st July 1976 Paul McCartney purchased the rights to Buddy Holly’s entire song catalogue

-In 1980 the citizens of Lubbock, Texas, Buddy’s home town, unveiled a heroic bronze statue of their most famous son.
+In 1980 the citizens of Lubbock, Texas, Buddy’s home town, unveiled a heroic bronze statue of their most famous son

 Rockin' All Over The World